 1. Work On Your Interview Skills

-Mentors typically recommend students to interview at least 10 times to increase their odds of matching, but you also want to be intentional about the time you spend interviewing.
-Wisdom in the medical community suggests that your odds of matching aren’t increased by attending more than 15 residency interviews.
+Mentors typically recommend that students interview at least 10 times to increase their odds of matching, but you also want to be intentional about the time you spend interviewing.

-Eye contact, presentation, groomed physical appearance, strong handshakes, and confidence are all important criteria for success in the matching process.
+So it’s important to make your interviews count—eye contact, presentation, groomed physical appearance, strong handshakes, and confidence are all important criteria for success in the matching process.

-It’s important to respect the process and you show that respect with how you present yourself.
+It’s important to respect the process, and you show that respect with how you present yourself.

 2. Speak Up